-In order to ensure that tap water is safe to drink, the Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
-All drinking water, including bottled drinking water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
+In order to ensure that tap water is safe to drink, the Environmental Protection Agency (EPA) prescribes regulations HOW ARE THE STANDARDS SET? which limit the amount of certain contaminants in water provided by public water systems.
+Food and Drug Administration The U.S. Environmental Protection Agency (EPA) sets maximum regulations establish limits for contaminants in bottled water contaminant levels (MCLs) at very stringent levels.
+In which must provide the same protection for public health. developing the standards, the EPA assumes that the average All drinking water, including bottled drinking water, may adult drinks 2 liters of water each day throughout a 70-year life reasonably be expected to contain at least small amounts of span.
+The EPA generally sets MCLs at levels that will result in some contaminants.
+The presence of contaminants does not no adverse health effects for some contaminants or a one-in-tennecessarily indicate that water poses a health risk. thousand to one-in-one-million chance of having the described health effect for other contaminants.